-Typical time for review is a day or two, but this is not guaranteed.
+For particularly time-critical proposals, proposals will be reviewed within 1-2 working days.
+Otherwise, proposals will be reviewed within 5 days.
+If approved, the program may be on sky within 3 working days after submitting, but this is not guaranteed.
 Note that the regular semester-based Target of Opportunity process is the most effective way to obtain observations rapidly following a defined trigger.

 Projects may be placed in Band 1 or Band 2.
 PIs do not need to request one or other band.
 Once validated, approved and ranked, proposals will be prepared using the Phase II (Observing) Tool to be included and activated in the Observing Data Base (ODB) for their execution in the queue.

 Note: Within two months following the observations, the PI of an executed DDT program must submit a report on the achieved science and on the status of the publication process to the Gemini Chief Scientist.